IsabelLynch3/Tammys-Trip-to-Spain/pages/about.md

 permalink: /about.html
 # include CollectionBuilder info at bottom
 credits: true
-# Edit the markdown on in this file to describe your collection
-# Look in _includes/feature for options to easily add features to the page
----

-{% include feature/jumbotron.html objectid="donkeyinmijas.jpg" %}
+{% include feature/jumbotron.html objects/objectid="donkeyinmijas.jpg" %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}